To become a Texas notary public, a person must meet all of the requirements listed below:

 Dimensions – a circular form not more than two inches in diameter, or a rectangular form not more than one inch in width and 2 ½ inches in length

 Required elements – the notary public's name, the commission expiration date, and the words "Notary Public" and "State of Texas" around a star of five points.
 The notary seal must have a serrated or milled edge border.

 An employer may not retain the notary records or seal of an employee who is a notary public upon termination of employment even if the employer paid for the notary materials.

 Required.
-Notaries public are required to maintain a notary record book or journal.
-For Texas notary supplies contact the American Association of Notaries by calling (800) 721-2663 or visiting our website at www.usnotaries.com
+Texas notaries are required to maintain a notary record book or journal.
+Texas notaries may maintain a notary record book electronically in a computer or other storage device.
+For Texas notary supplies, please contact the American Association of Notaries by calling (800) 721-2663 or visiting our website at www.usnotaries.com

 Notarial fees are set by state law.
 A notary public is allowed to charge for each notarial act, but not more than: